tretinha/tretinha/content/en/posts/k8s-first-impressions.md

 tool like Terraform, you'll basically have your whole cloud infrastructure "described".

-I'll probably create more articles on Kubernetes since the journey is only starting (maybe rectify a few things too? heh).
+I'll probably create more articles on Kubernetes since the journey only started (maybe rectify a few things too? heh).